-Dexamethasone is a steroid that has been used since the 1960s to reduce inflammation in a range of conditions, including inflammatory disorders and certain cancers.
-It has been listed on the WHO Model List of Essential Medicines since 1977 in multiple formulations and is currently off-patent and affordably available in most countries.
+Dexamethasone is a corticosteroid that has been used since the 1960s to reduce inflammation in various conditions, including inflammatory disorders and certain cancers.
+Dexamethasone has been listed on the WHO Model List of Essential Medicines since 1977 in multiple formulations and is currently off-patent and affordably available in most countries.

 July 21, 2020 - Japan updates the Ministry of Health, Labor, and Welfare handbook to approve Dexamethasone for treating COVID-19 patients.